-In this tutorial, we'll show how to build a multi-module project with Maven.
+In this tutorial, we'll learn how to build a multi-module project with Maven.

-First, we'll discuss what's a multi-module project and have a look at the benefits of following this approach.
+First, we'll discuss what a multi-module project is, and have a look at the benefits of following this approach.
 Then we'll set up our sample project.
 For a good introduction to Maven, check out this tutorial.